Skip to content

 Notes

-1. Use this helper when diagnosing file rotation reliability.
+1. Use this helper when diagnosing incomplete file rotations.

 2. It is especially relevant when runtime rotation policy can change after startup.